 For example, remote code execution vulnerabilities should take precedence over possible DDOS and encryption vulnerabilities.
 It’s important to consider the likelihood and the effort needed in order for a hacker to exploit the found vulnerability.

 If there is a public exploit available for a vulnerability that you found in your system, giving priority to that vulnerability should take precedence over other vulnerabilities found that are exploitable but with far more effort.

-Step 8: Create A Remediation And Mitigation Plan
+Step 8: Create A Remediation Process And Mitigation Plan

 Numerous follow-up scans are usually performed during the back and forth problem-solving between teams until all vulnerabilities that need to be mitigated no longer appear in the reports.